Pain in fish: Societal implications

 There are concerns that angling causes pain in fish.

 Given that some have interpreted the existing scientific information to suggest that fish may feel pain, it has been suggested that precautionary principles should be applied to commercial fishing, which would likely have multiple consequences.

 Both scientists and animal protection advocates have raised concerns about the possible suffering (pain and fear) of fish caused by angling.

 Other societal implications of fish experiencing pain include acute and chronic exposure to pollutants, commercial and sporting fisheries (e.g. injury during trawling, tagging/fin clipping during stock assessment, tissue damage, physical exhaustion and severe oxygen deficit during capture, pain and stress during slaughter, use of live bait), aquaculture (e.g. tagging/fin clipping, high stocking densities resulting in increased aggression, food deprivation for disease treatment or before harvest, removal from water for routine husbandry, pain during slaughter), ornamental fish (e.g. capture by sub-lethal poisoning, permanent adverse physical states due to selective breeding), scientific research (e.g. genetic-modification) may have detrimental effects on welfare, deliberately-imposed adverse physical, physiological and behavioural states, electrofishing, tagging, fin clipping or otherwise marking fish, handling procedures which may cause injury.

 Browman et al. suggest that if the regulatory environment continues on its current trajectory (adding more aquatic animal taxa to those already regulated), activity in some sectors could be severely restricted, even banned.
-They further argue that extending legal protection to aquatic animals is a societal choice, but they emphasize that choice should not be ascribed to strong support from a body of research that does not yet exist, and may never exist, and the consequences of making that decision must be carefully weighed.
+They further argue that extending legal protection to aquatic animals is a societal choice, but they emphasise that choice should not be ascribed to strong support from a body of research that does not yet exist, and may never exist, and the consequences of making that decision must be carefully weighed.

 Legislation

-In the UK, the legislation protecting animals during scientific research, the "Animals (Scientific Procedures) Act 1986", protects fish from the moment they become capable of independent feeding.
-The legislation protecting animals in most other circumstances in the UK is "The Animal Welfare Act, 2006", which states that for the purposes of the Act, " animal means a vertebrate other than man", clearly including fish.
+In the UK, the legislation protecting animals during scientific research, the Animals (Scientific Procedures) Act 1986, protects fish from the moment they become capable of independent feeding.
+The legislation protecting animals in most other circumstances in the UK is the Animal Welfare Act 2006, which states that for the purposes of the Act, "animal means a vertebrate other than man".

-In the US, the legislation protecting animals during scientific research is "The Animal Welfare Act".
+In the US, the legislation protecting animals during scientific research is the Animal Welfare Act.
 This excludes protection of "cold-blooded" animals, including fish.

-The 1974 Norwegian Animal Rights Law states it relates to mammals, birds, frogs, salamander, reptiles, fish, and crustaceans.
+The 1974 Norwegian Animal Rights Law states it relates to mammals, birds, frogs, salamander, reptiles, fish and crustaceans.

 A 2018 article by Howard Browman and colleagues provides an overview of what different perspectives regarding fish pain and welfare mean to in the context of aquaculture, commercial fisheries, recreational fisheries, and research.

+The Animal Welfare (Sentience) Act 2022 includes all vertebrates under its definition of sentience.